Ecologists in Africa (Retired)

 The BES has set a target that 51% of all available grant funds will be allocated to Ecologists in the Global South.

 This grant provides support for Ecologists in Africa to carry out innovative ecological research.
 We recognise that ecologists in Africa face unique challenges in carrying out research; our grant is designed to support you to develop your skills, experience and knowledge base as well as making connections with ecologists internationally.
 We support excellent ecological science in Africa by funding services and equipment.

-Anyone who applied during the 1st round will hear about the outcome of their application by May 15th.
+Anyone who applied in the second round will hear about the outcome of their application during the last week of October.

 Applicants are only able to submit one grant application per round, across all grant schemes.

 This grant is being retired in 2024.
 We are launching a new grants portfolio in 2024 and funding will be ringfenced across all grant schemes to support Ecologists in the Global South.